brooksmtownsend/labs/content/featurelabs/go/hello.md

 ## Building your Hello World App

+Note:  all materials for this lab are also located in [Critical Stack Feature Lab repo](https://github.com/criticalstack/labs-code.git)

 1. Create a working directory to build your `Hello World` application.
 Open a terminal window.
 In your current working directory (we will use the `Development` directory under the user's home directory in this example), create a lab directory called `go` and a subdirectory of that call 'app'

 	```console